Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: Abstract

 \section{Abstract}

-We provide algebraic conditions ensuring the decidability of the theory of modules over effectively given Pr\"ufer (in particular B\'ezout) domains in terms of a suitable generalization of the prime radical relation.
+We provide algebraic conditions ensuring the decidability of the theory of modules over effectively given Pr\"ufer (in particular B\'ezout) domains with infinite residue fields in terms of a suitable generalization of the prime radical relation.
+For B\'{e}zout domains these conditions are also necessary.